Josh Reynolds (rugby league): 2021

-The following week, Reynolds scored two tries in a 35-4 victory over Salford.
+The following week, Reynolds scored two tries in a 35–4 victory over Salford.

 2022

 On 22 June 2022, Hull F.C. released a statement confirming they had reached a mutual agreement with Reynolds to terminate his contract early.
 This follows a very poor spell with the club which did not live up to the expectations of both the club and its supporters.
 Reynolds was known to be the clubs highest paid player in their history but the clubs management decided to cut their losses to allow recruitment to begin for a replacement.

 On 26 October, Reynolds re-joined his former club Canterbury on a 12-week train and trial contract.

 2023

 On 28 January, Reynolds was informed he had been elevated to the Top 30 squad for the Canterbury club, with the news being made public on 1 February.

 Reynolds was left out of the Canterbury side for their opening round loss against Manly.
-He instead played for the clubs NSW Cup team.
+He instead played for the club's NSW Cup team.
+On 2 April, Reynolds made his return to first-grade for Canterbury, playing off the bench in their 15-14 win over the North Queensland Cowboys.

+On July 10, Reynolds announced his retirement from professional rugby league, after it was revealed he selflessly gave up his position in the club’s top 30 squad to allow the club to sign halfback Toby Sexton from the Gold Coast Titans.